 Start an NBD server on the given host and/or port.
 If the -a option is included, all of the virtual machine's block devices that have an inserted media on them are automatically exported; in this case, the -w option makes the devices writable too.

-nbd_server_add device
+nbd_server_add device [name]

 Export a block device through QEMU's NBD server, which must be started beforehand with nbd_server_start.
 The -w option makes the exported device writable too.
+The export name is controlled by name, defaulting to device.